kdeconinck/Spot.Go/docs/dsl.md

 Today, the `syntax` section is intentionally limited:

 * It only describes syntax node structure.
-* It does not yet build runtime syntax trees from token streams.
+* It can be compiled and matched against token streams.
 * It does not yet introduce AST-based rules.

-This means the section is parsed and validated today, but it does not yet affect scanning, compilation, or rule execution.
+This means the section is parsed, validated, compiled, and consumable by the runtime syntax parser today, but Spot's rule engine does not yet evaluate rules over runtime syntax trees.

 # Rule Match